Introduction Fake Tech? Disappointment Nascent Technologies Missing Technologies Gimmicks & Gizmos On the Way? Dark Side Bottom Line

 We have only scratched the surface of what we will eventually do with computers and automation.
-Meanwhile, forces with a lot of control and influence seem to want the technology to stagnate, to become a “mature industry,” when it is far from what it could be.
+Meanwhile, some seem to want the technology to stagnate, to become a “mature industry,” when it is far from what it could be.

-The future is going to provide all sorts of advances in hardware and software, but it’s hard to say if upcoming consumer innovations will be “huge,” as they could be, or so constrained as to be useless.
+The future is going to provide all sorts of advances in hardware and software, but will upcoming consumer innovations be hugely useful, as they could be, or so constrained as to be useless?

-Many products on the market now demonstrate this.
-We don’t need a new smart phone just to get a few more pixels and a couple wowie! gimmicks thrown on top.
+Many products coming to market now are pretty lame.
+We don’t need a new smart phone just to get a few more pixels and a couple of slick but useless “features” on top.

 So it goes: things that aren’t on the market, but should be, things that are on the market but shouldn’t be.